 The RCCC has the responsibility to ensure child care employees are cleared.
-As determined by GSA Legal Counsel, child care employees are not contractors and, therefore, are not cleared through the Homeland Security Presidential Directive (HSPD)-12 process.
-Child care employees in Federal work places are issued a facility access card to ensure physical access to the building.
+Child care employees in Federal work places can be issued a credential to the building when they return eQIP, same as contactors.
 The center director must retrieve this card upon termination or departure of the child care employee and send it to the appropriate office for revocation and destruction.
-Until the process for issuing facility access cards is finalized, coordination of identity or access cards for child care workers may be provided through the property manager's office.
+Coordination of identity or access cards for child care workers may be provided through the property manager's office.